phetsims/qa/doc/qa-book.md

 1. Download ResizeIT.
 2. Download Easy Screenshot.
-3. ResizeIT -> set dimension to 1548x1089 (maybe?)
+3. ResizeIT -> Set dimension to 1548x1089.
 4. Set up screenshot.
 5. Double check that there are enough pixels.
 Extension should give a warning if it cannot resize properly.
 6. Click on the screenshot extension.
-(Tip: make sure the download bar from any previous screenshots is gone.)
+(Make sure the download bar from any previous screenshots is gone.)
 7. Select capture visible web content.
 8. Save the screenshot.
 9. Double check dimensions.
 Dimensions should be (1536x1008).